Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Proofs of results

-If the poset is conical, by \cref{def:conical}, $f(\spann(O(\XX)))$ is injective.
+As the embedding is conical, we have that for $O(\SC) \subseteq \TT$, the conicality condition is satisfied and therefore, by \cref{def:conical}, $f(\spann(O(\XX)))$ is injective (at least when restricted to $O(\XX)$).
 Hence, it remains to show that $\spann(O(\XX)) \overset{!}{=} O(\spann(\XX))$.
 To this purpose, we differentiate between the case that the embedding is degenerate or not.
 If the embedding is non-degenerate, we have a bijection between $\XX$ and $L_\XX$, which immediately yields $\spann(O(\XX)) = O(\spann(\XX))$.
 Otherwise, there are multiple ORVs $u_\XX \in \XX$ sharing the same location.
 In this case, it is easy to see that either all of them or none of them belong to $\spann(\XX)$.\footnote{If at least one $u_\XX \ni e_\XX \in \spann(\XX)$, for each allowed choice of $s_\XX$ (as according to the definition), $\abs{s_\XX \cap u_\XX} = 1$.
 However, due to considering the union of such sets we then regain the entirety of $u_\XX \subset \bigcup s_\XX$.} Therefore, we can group every set of ORVs embedded degenerately at the same location, into a single ORV embedded at the same location without changing the span.
 Thus we have reduced a degenerate problem to a non-degenerate one such that $\spann(O(\XX)) = O(\spann(\XX))$ holds in the former if and only if it holds in the latter.
 Since we have established that this always holds in the non-degenerate case, this proves the claim. \end{proof}

 As outlined in the main text, our primary results rely on showing that conicality of a poset is equivalent to another poset property called location symmetry.
 We proceed by motivating this property.
 Suppose we have a family $\{S_i\}_{i\in I}$ where each element is a set of locations $S_i \subset \TT$ all of which share the same span, let us denote this by $K$.
 Then we can write $S_i=K L_i$ (where $KL_i$ is short for the union of the sets), making clear that the locations in $K$ must be shared among the sets and here the different $L_i$ may also share locations.
 Plugging $S_i$ for $L_i$ and $K$ for $L_j$ into \cref{eq:conical}, which holds in conical space-times, we obtain that the the joint futures of these sets must be identical in such space-times,